datalust/piggy/README.md

 ### Installation

-Piggy is available as a Windows MSI installer from [the releases page](https://github.com/datalust/piggy/releases).
-Linux and macOS are supported, but currently require the `Datalust.Piggy` project in this repository to be built from source.
+Piggy is available for Windows, macOS and Linux from [the releases page](https://github.com/datalust/piggy/releases).
+Download the MSI or archive file for [your platform](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
+If your platform of choice isn't listed, please [raise an issue here](https://github.com/datalust/piggy/issues) so that we can add it.

 ### Organizing change scripts